EbookFoundation/thoth-wiki/Thoth_Contributors.md

 The **Contributors** page will display the contributors all users have access to.
+In the Thoth backend, Contributor details are shared across all publishers using Thoth to avoid duplication of entries e.g. when authors have published with multiple publishers.

 The following information is displayed:

 | Column Name  | Content      |
 | :---         | :---          |